Cheltenham Racecourse Guide

 This is where the Cheltenham NRNB comes into play, it stands for 'Non-Runner No Bet' and simply means if that runner does not start in the race selected then your stake is refunded, unlike the normal ante-post markets where you would lose your stake.

-You may also see Cheltenham NRMB which is basically the same thing but put across in a different way, this stands for 'Non-Runner Money Back'.
+You may also see Cheltenham NRMB which is the same thing but put across differently, this stands for 'Non-Runner Money Back'.

 Cheltenham Tips 2024 - AntePost